Seven students across faculties and UCOL’s campuses have been recognised for their achievements at a ceremony held in Palmerston North last week.

 Rachel Bowen, representing the Palmerston North City Council (PNCC) presented the PNCC Jaycee Trust Scholarship awarded to Bachelor of Nursing

-student, Franciszka Orlowski known as Frankie who received two awards on the night and Jeni Berrett, currently studying the Bachelor of Applied Visual Imaging
+student, Franciszka Orlowski known as Frankie who received two awards on the night and Jeni Berrett, currently studying the Bachelor of Applied Visual Imaging, majoring in photography.

 Frankie, one of 15 children began her studies in 2013 completing the NZ Certificate in Nanny Education and has herself overcome significant personal and health issues to pursue her passion of nursing.
 She studies full time while still nannying and is actively involved in the community.
 Jeni, has a goal to set up a koha/donation system to provide low income families with family portraits and sees photography as a way to build relationships.
 Since studying she has created a self-esteem book for women and is using her skills learnt in the classroom to make a difference in the community.